 Don't resort to payback and negative responses.
 If someone lies about something you did not do or makes something good that you did into a bad situation, then be honest about what you did or apologize.
 Don't try to put the blame on someone else or come up with lame excuses; even if you are innocent, it will make you look guilty.

-Don’t Let Your Boss or Coworkers Treat You Like Slave Labor
+Don’t Let Your Boss or Coworkers Mistreat You

 Don’t Give the Snitch and the Gossip Any Ammunition